 Budget

 Traditionally, it was thought the average amount to spend was around three months’ salary – that’s more than $7,000.
-But don’t worry if that sounds like a lot.
-In recent years that figure’s reduced, with a recent National Wedding Survey by Hitched, concluding the average spend was actually around $2,500 for many gold rings.
+But times have changed.
+In fact, a recent National Wedding Survey by Hitched concluded the average spend was actually around $2,500 for many gold rings.
 That’s about one month of hard-earned cash.
+Remember, it’s not just about the price tag but the value and meaning it holds.

 Your budget will be very personal to you, depending on your earnings, financial commitments, how long you’re saving for and the type of ring you’re after.
 Think carefully and have a top budget in mind before you hit the shops.